Clara Cornet

 "A heaven for culinary tools, pots and pans.
 Here you can find anything and everything for your home, crafted to last.
 I highly recommend their iconic 'Made in Marseille' soaps and their beautiful wooden toys for any age."

-“A new property, and quiet haven perched on the hills of busy Nice.
+“A new property, and quiet HAVEN perched on the hills of busy Nice.
 The hotel is an architectural gem, designed by my friends from Festen Architecture.
 My favorite thing is the breakfast here as the bread is baked at the Couvent.
 I also took a bread baking lesson with my 4-year-old son here.”

 SUBTLE LUXURY IN A FORMER CONVENT